jovami/isep-lapr4/docs/us_3010/README.md

 - Although this user story it's not entirely correlated with the user story being developed , the backbone of the HTTP server for the client app was developed in this user story and we need that to develop the US3010.

-*Regarding this requirement we understand that it relates to...*

 ## 3. Analysis